apatrascu/python-interactive-tutorial/tutorials/learnpython.org/pt/Welcome.md

-This site is generously supported by [DataCamp](https://www.datacamp.com/?utm_source=learnpython_com&utm_campaign=learnpython_tutorials).
-DataCamp offers online interactive [Python Tutorials](https://www.datacamp.com/courses/?utm_source=learnpython_com&utm_campaign=learnpython_tutorials) for Data Science.
-Join **575,000** other learners and get started learning Python for data science today!

 # Welcome

 Welcome to the LearnPython.org interactive Python tutorial.

 Whether you are an experienced programmer or not, this website is intended for everyone who wishes to learn the Python programming language.<br>

-You are welcome to join our group on <a href="http://www.facebook.com/groups/180708015327157/">Facebook</a> for questions, discussions and updates.

 Just click on the chapter you wish to begin from, and follow the instructions.
 Good luck!<br>